VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

   a registrant requests five seats for pre-conference event and eight seats for the full conference.
 This adds more complex business logic into the write-side.
-* Supporting partially fulfilled orders where the only some of the seats that the registrant requests are available.
-This adds more complex business logic into the write-side.
 * CQRS command validation using MVC.
 This illustrates how to make use of the model validation feature in MVC to validate your CQRS commands before you send them to the domain.